Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

 with $C={\langle\bm1|\psi_B\rangle\langle\varphi_A|\Psi_{\chi}(0)\rangle}/{\langle\varphi_A|\psi_B\rangle}$ an unimportant coefficient.
 This expansion of $Z_{\chi}$ gives the cumulant generating function $\Phi(\chi)$, composed of two contributions: $Z_{\chi}\sim e^{n\Phi(\chi)}=e^{n(\Phi_{\text{dyn}}+\Phi_{\text{top}})}$, where

-Being reminiscent of the dynamic phase in quantum mechanics, we call $\Phi_{\text{dyn}}(\chi)$ the dynamic phase contribution, which presents the average evolution as if the system evolves in either ensemble separately.
+Being reminiscent of the dynamic phase in quantum mechanics, we call $\Phi_{\text{dyn}}(\chi)$ the dynamic phase contribution of the cumulant generating function, which presents the average evolution as if the system evolves in either ensemble separately and then do a simple summation.
 As a consequence of the detailed balance at each equilibrium ensemble, the dynamic phase contribution to the electric-thermal conversion is always zero: $\partial\Phi_{\text{dyn}}/\partial(i\chi)|_{\chi=0}=0$.